LionelDraghi/bbt/docs/features/find_scenarios.md

 ### Scenario: no file or dir on the command line

-This is a change in the v0.04 respect to previous versions.
+This is a change in the 0.0.4 respect to previous versions.
 Default behavior was to search and run every .md file in the current dir.
 This behavior was retained dangerous, and moreover, unexpected : most command just print the help when called with an empty command line.

-- When I run `bbt`
+- When I run `./bbt`
 - Then the output contains
 ```
 Usage : bbt [Options]* [Command] [bbt_file]*